lemonase/lemonase.github.io/content/about.md

 That will be a focus on this blog - many posts will be about my experiences with technology, gaming, computers and whatever else I feel like writing about on a given day.

+## Work

+I am currently working as a Data Center Technician at Google as of Feb.
+2023.
+**Opinions are my own and not the views of my employer**

 ## Education